Every worldly cardinal admits a Gödel-Bernays structure

 Worldly cardinals are not always downwards absolute

-A cardinal $\kappa$ is inaccessible, if it is an uncountable regular strong limit cardinal.
-The structure $V_\kappa$, consisting of the rank-initial segment of the set-theoretic universe up to $\kappa$, which can be generated from the empty set by applying the power set operation $\kappa$ many times, has many nice features.
-In particular, it is transitive model of $\newcommand\ZFC{\text{ZFC}}\ZFC$.
-The models $V_\kappa$ for $\kappa$ inaccessible are precisely the uncountable Grothendieck universes used in category theory.
+A cardinal κ is inaccessible, if it is an uncountable regular strong limit cardinal.
+The structure Vκ, consisting of the rank-initial segment of the set-theoretic universe up to κ, which can be generated from the empty set by applying the power set operation κ many times, has many nice features.
+In particular, it is transitive model of ZFC.
+The models Vκ for κ inaccessible are precisely the uncountable Grothendieck universes used in category theory.

-It is easy to see that inaccessibility is downward absolute, in the sense that if $\kappa$ is inaccessible in the full set-theoretic universe $V$ and $W\newcommand\of{\subseteq}\of V$ is a transitive inner model of $\ZFC$, then $\kappa$ is also inaccessible in $W$.
-The reason is that $\kappa$ cannot be singular in $W$, since any short cofinal sequence in $W$ would still exist in $V$; and it cannot fail to be a strong limit there, since if some $\delta<\kappa$ had $\kappa$-many distinct subsets in $W$, then this injection would still exist in $V$.
-So inaccessibility is downward absolute.
+It is easy to see that inaccessibility is downward absolute, in the sense that if κ is inaccessible in the full set-theoretic universe V and WV is a transitive inner model of ZFC, then κ is also inaccessible in W. The reason is that κ cannot be singular in W, since any short cofinal sequence in W would still exist in V; and it cannot fail to be a strong limit there, since if some δ<κ had κ-many distinct subsets in W, then this injection would still exist in V. So inaccessibility is downward absolute.

 So these smallish large cardinals are generally downward absolute.
 How about the worldly cardinals?
-Well, we can prove first off that worldliness is downward absolute to the constructible universe $L$.
+Well, we can prove first off that worldliness is downward absolute to the constructible universe L.

 Proof.
-If $\kappa$ is worldly, then $V_\kappa\models\ZFC$.
-This implies that $\kappa$ is a beth-fixed point.
-The $L$ of $V_\kappa$, which is a model of $\ZFC$, is precisely $L_\kappa$, which is also the $V_\kappa$ of $L$, since $\kappa$ must also be a beth-fixed point in $L$.
-So $\kappa$ is worldly in $L$.
-QED
+If κ is worldly, then VκZFC.
+This implies that κ is a beth-fixed point.
+The L of Vκ, which is a model of ZFC, is precisely Lκ, which is also the Vκ of L, since κ must also be a beth-fixed point in L. So κ is worldly in L. QED

 But meanwhile, in the general case, worldliness is not downward absolute.

 Proof.
-Suppose that $\kappa$ is a singular worldly cardinal in $V$.
-And by forcing if necessary, let us assume the GCH holds in $V$.
-Let $V[G]$ be the forcing extension where we perform the Easton product forcing $\newcommand\P{\mathbb{P}}\P$, so as to force a violation of the GCH at every regular cardinal $\gamma$.
-So the stage $\gamma$ forcing is $\newcommand\Q{\mathbb{Q}}\Q_\gamma=\text{Add}(\gamma,\gamma^{++})$.
+Suppose that κ is a singular worldly cardinal in V. And by forcing if necessary, let us assume the GCH holds in V. Let V[G] be the forcing extension where we perform the Easton product forcing P, so as to force a violation of the GCH at every regular cardinal γ.
+So the stage γ forcing is Qγ=Add(γ,γ++).

-First, I shall prove that $\kappa$ is worldly in the forcing extension $V[G]$.
-Since every set of rank less than $\kappa$ is added by some stage less than $\kappa$, it follows that $V_\kappa^{V[G]}$ is precisely $\bigcup_{\gamma<\kappa} V_\kappa[G_\gamma]$.
-Most of the $\ZFC$ axioms hold easily in $V_\kappa^{V[G]}$; the only difficult case is the collection axiom.
-And for this, by considering the ranks of witnesses, it suffices to show for every $\gamma<\kappa$ that every function $f:\gamma\to\kappa$ that is definable from parameters in $V_\kappa^{V[G]}$ is bounded.
-Suppose we have such a function, defined by $f(\alpha)=\beta$ just in case $\varphi(\alpha,\beta,p)$ holds in $V_\kappa^{V[G]}$.
-Let $\delta<\kappa$ be larger than the rank of $p$.
-Now consider $V_\kappa[G_\delta]$, which is a set-forcing extension of $V_\kappa$ and therefore a model of $\ZFC$.
-The fail forcing, from stage $\delta$ up to $\kappa$, is homogeneous in this model.
-And therefore we know that $f(\alpha)=\beta$ just in case $1$ forces $\varphi(\check\alpha,\check\beta,\check p)$, since these arguments are all in the ground model $V_\kappa[G_\delta]$.
-So the function is already definable in $V_\kappa[G_\delta]$.
-Because this is a model of $\ZFC$, the function $f$ is bounded below $\kappa$.
-So we get the collection axiom in $V_\kappa^{V[G]}$ and hence all of $\ZFC$ there, and so $\kappa$ is worldly in $V[G]$.
+First, I shall prove that κ is worldly in the forcing extension V[G].
+Since every set of rank less than κ is added by some stage less than κ, it follows that VκV[G] is precisely γ<κVκ[Gγ].
+Most of the ZFC axioms hold easily in VκV[G]; the only difficult case is the collection axiom.
+And for this, by considering the ranks of witnesses, it suffices to show for every γ<κ that every function f:γκ that is definable from parameters in VκV[G] is bounded.
+Suppose we have such a function, defined by f(α)=β just in case φ(α,β,p) holds in VκV[G].
+Let δ<κ be larger than the rank of p.
+Now consider Vκ[Gδ], which is a set-forcing extension of Vκ and therefore a model of ZFC.
+The fail forcing, from stage δ up to κ, is homogeneous in this model.
+And therefore we know that f(α)=β just in case 1 forces φ(αˇ,βˇ,pˇ), since these arguments are all in the ground model Vκ[Gδ].
+So the function is already definable in Vκ[Gδ].
+Because this is a model of ZFC, the function f is bounded below κ.
+So we get the collection axiom in VκV[G] and hence all of ZFC there, and so κ is worldly in V[G].

-For any $A\of\kappa$, let $\P_A$ be the restriction of the Easton product forcing to include only the stages in $A$, and let $G_A$ be the corresponding generic filter.
-The full forcing $\P$ factors as $\P_A\times\P_{\kappa\setminus A}$, and so $V[G_A]\of V[G]$ is a transitive inner model of $\ZFC$.
+For any Aκ, let PA be the restriction of the Easton product forcing to include only the stages in A, and let GA be the corresponding generic filter.
+The full forcing P factors as PA×PκA, and so V[GA]V[G] is a transitive inner model of ZFC.